HelixoidLLC/config2vault/README.md

   _config2vault_ is the foundation of the "Immutable Security" and an extention of the "Immutable Infrastructure".
 It is used to "seed" Vault with the configuration from sources like source control and ensure that there are no deviations from such configuration.

+**Important to understand** the fact that _config2vault_ converges all the rules.
+This means that it'll ensure that the state of Vault is exactly matching to the rules.
+If the configuration is not present in Vault, it'll be created and if the configuration is present in Vault but not in the rules, it'll be removed and a WARNING will be raised.

   The deviations that are hapenning in the configuration are either the natural lifecycle of the system (ex: deprecation of a policy) or an indentification of a **security breach** (ex: unexpected token created).